Zauvohi/discord-bot/readme.md

   If you want to use this bot, you'll need to install all the depedencies for [discordrb](https://github.com/meew0/discordrb).

-  Once you're done, go [here](https://discordapp.com/developers/applications/me) to create a discord app/bot account and write down the token and application ID, then open example.env, replace the example values in TOKKEN and APPID and rename the file to just ".env".
+  Once you're done, go [here](https://discordapp.com/developers/applications/me) to create a discord app/bot account and write down the token and application ID, then open example.env, replace the example values in TOKEN, APPID and ADMINID (this is the number after the pound sign (#) when you click on your name in discord, example: admin#xxxx, where xxxx is the ID we're looking for) then rename the file to just ".env" and place is in the root directory.

   Then just run the bot like:
   ```